penaone/Horiseon-Challenge/README.md

 The provided code while mostly funcional was quite messy and had some defects.
 I had to repair a link.
 I had to put in alt notations.
-The images were all decorative so no text was needed.
+Some of the images were all decorative so no text was needed.
+Others required brief descriptions.

 The code had problems in the index file with duplication in using a ID as well as a Class type of Code for the same thing.
 I removed the ID and cleaned up the Class designations.